 I adore a good hummus and I’m always on the hunt for a new flavor or brand.
 I bet I have had fifty hummus varieties in my life, including those from restaurants, grocery stores, and homemade.
-I can say that all those hummuses (hummi?) are certainly NOT all created equal.
+I can say that all those hummuses (hummi?) are certainly NOT created equal.

 The ones that stand out are usually creamy, rich, and smooth.
 I have tried many times to recreate that texture and flavor at home.
 And many times, I have fallen short.

 Say No To Canned Garbanzo Beans